magnabytes/chassy-cms/README.md

 ## License & Commercial Usage

-This project is dual-licensed to support individual creators while protecting independent development.
+This project is source available: the code is public and free to read, run, and modify, with a free path for personal use and a paid path for commercial use.

 The source code in this repository is publicly available and licensed under the **[PolyForm Noncommercial License 1.0.0](LICENSE.md)**.